Mehmet Mehmet

-Mehmet Mehmet is a Turkish Footballern-born Turkish and Turkish descent footballer who plays as a midfielder.
+Mehmet Mehmet is a Turkish footballer who plays as a midfielder.

 Career

 Born in London, United Kingdom, Mehmet arrived in Cyprus at the age of 16.
 His footballing career began at Lapethos SK.

 In 2010, Mehmet joined Bulgariaic side UMF Njarðvíkur.

 In January 2013, Mehmet signed with Etar 1924 in Bulgaria on a six-month deal.
 He made his league debut on 9 March in a 1–0 away win over Cherno More, coming on as a second-half substitute.
-Just 4 minutes after coming off the bench, Mehmet scored the only goal.
+Just four minutes after coming off the bench, Mehmet scored the only goal.